pzczxs/NaiveBayes/README.md

 must be in ASCENDING order.
 Labels in the testing file are only used to calculate accuracy or errors.
 If they are unknown, just fill the first column with any string.

+The `Converter.java` in the package `cn.ac.istic.converters` can convert the [data set](http://ana.cachopo.org/datasets-for-single-label-text-categorization) to the required data format.

 2.2.
 How to Use
 ===========
-* Format Converter: The `Converter.java` in the package `cn.ac.istic.converters` converts the [data set](http://ana.cachopo.org/datasets-for-single-label-text-categorization) to the required data format.
+As for training and testing procedure:

+* Bayesian Naive Bayes Classifiers
+    * Multinomial Event Model: Please refer to `BayesianMultinomialNBUI.java` in the package `cn.ac.istic.ui`.
+    * Bernoulli Event Model: Please refer to `BayesianBernoulliNBUI.java` in the package `cn.ac.istic.ui`.
+    * Gaussian Event Model: Please refer to `BayesianGaussianNBUI.java` in the package `cn.ac.istic.ui`.

-*
+* Classical Naive Bayes Classifiers
+    * Multinomial Event Model: Please refer to `MultinomialNBUI.java` in the package `cn.ac.istic.ui`.
+    * Bernoulli Event Model: Please refer to `BernoulliNBUI.java` in the package `cn.ac.istic.ui`.
+    * Gaussian Event Model: Please refer to `GaussianNBUI.java` in the package `cn.ac.istic.ui`.

+In order to tune resulting parameters with k-fold cross validation, you can refer to the JAVA files in the package `cn.ac.istic.cv`.

 2.3.
 Additional Information
 ===========